yao-mxu/Discrimination_Reporting/README.md

 ### Update July 18, 2022

+Two way of theorizing changes in Republican vote share:

+Within estimation:
+1) compare the change in vote share within each census tract between 2012 and 2016
+2) examine the distribution of the change in vote share among the census tracts
+3) group the sample by sd (mean+-1sd, 1sd+, 1sd-)
+4) or group the sample by simple changes (increase, decrease, constant)

+Between estimation:
+1) examine the distribution of 2012 census tract level Republican vote share, group the sample by sd (mean+-1sd, 1sd+, 1sd-)
+2) examine the distribution of 2016 census tract level Republican vote share, group the sample by sd (mean+-1sd, 1sd+, 1sd-)
+3) compare group membership change

+Either way, little variation, see figures.

+Q&A:

+> Simple majority in between estimation seems logical?

+Answer: In 2012 mean =0.32; sd = 0.16; In 2016, mean=0.26; sd = 0.15.

+> What about finding a "threshold" of change in Republican vote share?

+Answer: It won't solve our problem, since the raw changes of increase or decrease did not show enough variation

 Note: Missingness in census tract level political variables in either 2012 or 2016 are omitted from the data.

 Hosting interactive descriptives for Meeting on May 23rd, 2022.